 Down payment realities

 Next, there is a misconception that people need to save for a big down payment.
 Many buyers don't realize that there are down payment assistance programs available; ask your REALTOR about the availability of such programs from local community and government agencies.
-Buyers should also meet with a mortgage consultant to determine if they will qualify for an FHA loan, which allows for a down payment as low as 3.5 percent of the purchase price.
-There are even zero-down loans available to qualified buyers.
+Buyers should also meet with a mortgage consultant to determine if they will qualify for an FHA loan, which allows for a down payment significantly less than 20% of the purchase price.

 A sense of home